thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+08/08/21 Version 74 of the dataset.
+Daily data has been added for 7/31, 7/30, 7/29, and 7/28.
+Dailies update frequency will change to once a week on Wednesdays.
+The peer-reviewed publication for this dataset has now been published  in Epidemiologia an MDPI journal, and can be accessed here: https://doi.org/10.3390/epidemiologia2030024.
+Please cite this when using the dataset.

 08/04/21 Daily data (under the /dailies/ folder) has been added for 8/03, 8/02, and 8/01, note that some tweets will bleed into the following day due to different timezones captured.

 08/01/21 Version 73 of the dataset.
 Daily data has been added for 7/31, 7/30, 7/29, and 7/28.
 Dailies update frequency will change to once a week on Wednesdays.